-Are UCAS Personal Statements Changing Format for 2024?
+Are UCAS Personal Statements Changing Format for 2025?

-No Changes to Personal Statements for 2024 Entry
+No Changes to Personal Statements for 2025 Entry

-1. Motivation for Course: Why Do You Want to Study These Courses?
 Students will delve into their motivation for selecting specific courses, which could be linked to career aspirations or a genuine passion for the subject.
 This question encourages thorough course research, ensuring alignment with the student's goals, be it professional accreditation, a particular career pathway, or a deep fascination for the subject.

-2. Preparedness for Course: How Has Your Learning Journey Prepared You for Success?
 This question invites students to reflect on their formal learning experiences, such as school or college curricula, and how these have shaped their understanding of the subject.
 It emphasises showcasing the skills and competencies gained, demonstrating an understanding of what will contribute to their success in the chosen courses.

-3. Preparation Through Other Experiences: How Have You Readied Yourself, and Why Are These Experiences Useful?
 Students are encouraged to highlight a variety of experiences beyond formal education, ranging from extracurricular learning to employment.
 The focus is on explaining the significance of each experience, emphasising the skills developed, critical thinking fostered, and how these experiences will aid their academic journey.

-4. Extenuating Circumstances: Providing Context to Achievements and Experiences.
+There will also be a space within the reference where students can talk about any extenuating circumstances in their own words.
 Although not mandatory, this question offers a space for students to contextualise their achievements and experiences by addressing any extenuating circumstances that may have impacted their educational journey.
 It allows students to provide a broader understanding of their context without diverting attention from showcasing their skills and suitability for the courses.

-Changes to UCAS Applicant References in 2024
+How have UCAS Applicant References Changed in 2024

 Although the personal statement itself isn’t changing, UCAS is implementing changes to academic references.
 The objective is to provide a more structured and insightful approach, aligning with universities' and colleges' expectations while streamlining the reference compilation process.